collimator-ai/examples/motor-speed/readme.md

 This example will show how to model a DC motor's speed using different approaches in Collimator.

 ## Project Description
-The three approaches we will use in order to modela a DC motor's speed are simulation diagrams from a differential equation, a transfer function, and a state variable model.
+The three approaches we will use in order to model a DC motor's speed are simulation diagrams from a differential equation, a transfer function, and a state variable model.
 Then, we will design and simulate a PID controller for the DC motor speed.

 Click the link below for a detialed walkthrough of the creation and tuning of the models using Collimator.
 <ul>